-If you have recently had your wisdom tooth or teeth extracted and are struggling with swelling around your mouth, eyes, cheeks or sides of the face, don’t worry.
-Swelling post tooth or teeth extraction is a healthy and an absolutely normal reaction of the human body.
+If you have recently had your wisdom tooth or teeth extracted and are struggling with swelling around your mouth, eyes, cheeks, or sides of the face, don’t worry.
+Swelling after wisdom teeth removal is a healthy and absolutely normal reaction of the human body.
 However, in certain cases, this swelling may not be apparent immediately.

 Also known as post-extraction edema, this swelling can be expected to gradually increase in size and reach its peak point within 48 to 72 hours.
 It usually starts subsiding by 96 hours with complete resolution towards the end of the first week.
 If this isn’t the case, you should see your dentist immediately.

 How to reduce swelling after wisdom teeth removal?